wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install-npu-driver.rst

    For this reason, it's better to use packages from an APT package feed, as it is described in the following.

-The packages of the |intel| NPU driver are provided by the APT package feed, which you have added to your system when you followed the instructions on page :doc:`./apt-setup`.
+The packages of the Intel® NPU driver are provided by the APT package feed, which you have added to your system when you followed the instructions on page :doc:`./apt-setup`.
-This APT package feed also provides all dependencies of the |intel| NPU driver packages.
+This APT package feed also provides all dependencies of the Intel® NPU driver packages.

-To install the |intel| NPU driver, run the commands:
+To install the Intel® NPU driver, run the commands:

 .. code-block:: bash